 And of course, bedtime stories are the perfect way to end a busy day!

 No Nuts, Snack time and lunches

 Please remember we are a no nut school (this includes food that is likely to contain nuts e.g. Nutella).

 Children who have packed lunches are asked to bring healthy food to eat....no sweets or chocolate bars please.

 Children receive free school milk up until the term before their 5th birthday.
-Children also have access to drinking water throughout the day and have fruit snacks available too.
-We have a snack area set up where children can access milk, fruit and water throughout the day.
+Children also have access to their own water bottle throughout the day and have fruit snacks available too.

 Hero of the Week!